mirnylab/one_sided_extrusion/README.md

 *Mitotic codes:*
 - looplib contains code needed for 1D Gillespie simulations of extrusion and analysis of loop extruder configurations.
+Codes were originally used for Ref [1], except for the module simlef_mix_slidedistrib, which is used for simulations described in Ref [2].
 This is an extended version of looplib by Anton Goloborodko (original library: https://github.com/golobor/looplib/tree/master/looplib)
-- 1dsims contains code for running 1D extrusion simulations with looplib
+- 1dsims contains code for running 1D extrusion simulations with looplib described in Ref [1]
+- 1dsims_symmetries_and_dynamics contains code for running 1D extrusion simulations with looplib described in Ref [2]

 *Mitotic and Interphase codes:
 - polysims contains code for running 3D extrusion simulations with openmm-polymer

 ## References
 [1] Edward J. Banigan*, Aafke A. van den Berg*, Hugo B. Brandão*, John F. Marko, Leonid A. Mirny. bioRxiv 815340; doi: https://doi.org/10.1101/815340 *These authors contributed equally

+[2] Edward J. Banigan and L. A. Mirny bioRxiv (To be posted).